templado/engine/README.md

 ## Templado 5.x is under development.

-Templado 5.0, developed in `main` is, in major parts, a rewrite from Templad 4.x and under current development.
-If you want to try 5.x already, please be aware of the fact the current API is subject to change and it is not yet feature complete.
+Templado 5.0 - developed in `main` - is, in major parts, a rewrite from Templado 4.x and under current development.
+If you want to try 5.0 already, please be aware of the fact the current API is subject to change and it is not yet feature complete.

 ### Motivation